estrattonbailey/foil/README.md

 ```

 ## Middleware
-`scouter` implements very simple middleware.
+`foil` implements very simple middleware.
 Middleware are applied for the route scope in which they are defined, and all nested scopes.

 Below, `middleware1` will be called when the `/` route resolves.
 When the `/posts/:slug` route resolves, both `middleware1` and `middleware2` will be called.
 ```javascript